CesiumGS/3d-tiles/TileFormats/BatchTable/README.md

 ## Overview

-A _Batch Table_ contains application-specific metadata for each feature in a tile.
-These properties may be queried at runtime for dynamic styling and application-specific purposes.
-Example batch table properties may include building heights, cartographic coordinates, or database ids.
+A _Batch Table_ contains per-feature application-specific metadata in a tile.
+These properties may be queried at runtime for dynamic styling and application-specific use cases such as populating a UI or issuing a REST API request.
+Some example Batch Table properties are building heights, cartographic coordinates, and database primary keys.

 A Batch Table is used by the following tile formats:
 * [Batched 3D Model](../Batched3DModel/README.md) (b3dm)